-For formation of the solution, we need to add a solute within a solvent.
-Initially, the solute dissolves in a solvent and thus makes a uniform solution.
+For the formation of a solution, we need to add a solute to a solvent.
+Initially, the solute dissolves in a solvent and makes a uniform solution.
 Such a solution where solutes dissolve is called an unsaturated solution.
 Basically, a solution comprises of two different kinds of particles, solutes and the solvent.
 In most cases, water is used as a solvent (which is one of the reasons why water is also called the universal solvent).

 Unsaturated solutions have the ability to dissolve more solute in them until they reach the saturation point.
 After reaching the saturation point, solutes will no more get dissolved in the solvent and these are the unsaturated solutions.
 Hence, all the solutions are said to be mostly unsaturated in nature and finally get converted to a saturated solution by adding solute in them.